TabletopsAndAnvils/Foundry-Stream-Module/README.md

 <img align="left" width="30%" height="30%" src="https://github.com/TabletopsAndAnvils/Foundry-Stream-Module/blob/main/img/Screen%20Shot%202021-01-18%20at%2021.27.40.png"><p>
 # General #
 This is my first time programming anything in about 27 years, as such, there may be a few glitches here and there.
 Just understand that I've been a professional blacksmith and bladesmith for more than two and a half decades and programming is a lot different than swinging a hammer!
 I love the community around Foundry VTT and wanted to give a little back, so here it is, this is my hobby project - what I do to relax - although there's been a few tense moments just to get this first release out!
 If you find it useful, great!
 I hope that you like it!
-As my programming skills grow I hope this module grows with them.
+As my programming skills grow I hope this module grows with them. </p>

-## Installation ##
-For manual installation:
-* Open the main screen of FoundryVTT.
-* Go to the 'Add-on Modules' tab.
-* Click the button 'Install Module'.
-* Enter the following in the Manifest URL textbox: https://raw.githubusercontent.com/TabletopsAndAnvils/Foundry-Stream-Module/main/module.json
-* Click 'Install'.</p>

 <img align="right" src="https://github.com/TabletopsAndAnvils/Foundry-Stream-Module/blob/main/img/Screen%20Shot%202021-01-19%20at%2022.22.52.png"><p>
 ## Recommended but not required ##